 We often talk about projects in terms of features.
 Yet, it’s the benefits that make people care—and benefits equal business value.
 Learn why communicating about benefits makes a difference.
 2

 Developers using TDD need the customer to provide a set of examples linked to the Business Value they provide.
 This article introduces Feature Injection which is a process to provide just this.
 2

-CMMI for Services(CMMI-SVC)is a process improvement framework developed by the SEI for service providers.
-InfoQ spoke to Eileen Forrester, co-author of CMMI for Services: Guidelines for Superior Service and manager of CMMI-SVC.
-In this interview we cover adoption practices for CMMI-SVC and its relationship with CMMI-DEV, ITIL and Agile accompanied by relevant excerpts from the book.
+CMMI for Services(CMMI-SVC)is a process improvement framework for service providers.
+InfoQ spoke to Eileen Forrester, co-author of CMMI for Services: Guidelines for Superior Service Edition 2.